Tyulis/3DSkit/Readme.md

 3DSkit
 ======

-3DSkit is a tool to extract and repack many files formats found on the NDS, DSi, 3DS and WiiU For help and informations on usage and options, just read this readme or use the -H option of 3DSkit for more complete info
+3DSkit is a tool to extract and repack many files formats found on the NDS, DSi, 3DS, WiiU and Switch.

 What does 3DSkit?
 =================

 3DSkit can:

-*	Extract and convert many files formats found in 3DS, WiiU, and NDS games
+*	Extract and convert many files formats found in NDS, 3DS, WiiU, Switch games
 *	Pack or repack them
 *	Decompress and compress these files from and to their original compression